Many artists stick to one medium.

 They require no great setup.
 They can be used with a host of fun techniques - and something I have not done much yet: they are well suited to mixed techniques.
-I have drawn realistic and stylistic motifs with color pencil.

 Dry pastel - another nice medium.
 Just like the colored pencil are not entirely related to the pencil, pastel are not quite in family with the cp!

 Pastel is much faster to work with than cp.
 Pastels also requires awareness of the colors and their properties, but they are more direct and pure in color-related construction.

 However there is a faster risk of creating "mud" color with pastels.